When Life Gives You Lemons, Cruncher says, "Make Tea!"

 For centuries Russians have been adding lemon to their tea.
 Queen Victoria (of England), whose daughter married a Prussian king, visited her and popularized the flavor in the late 19c.
 Traditionally a brisk black brew of hot tea has been the main ingredient.
 Today things have changed drastically.
-We can find lemon flavored tea all around us.
+You can find lemon flavored tea everywhere.
 Hot, iced, black, green, oolong, white and pu-erh are all frequently used for the main ingredient.
 Each imbiber should experiment with different teas and fresh-squeezed lemon to find their favorite.

 Popular tea and lemon recipes:

 The Arnold Palmer – ½ tea, ½ lemonade.

 The John Daly - Ice cubes, 1 ¼ oz vodka, ¼ oz triple sec, a 10-14 oz glass with an added ½ tea, ½ lemonade.
 The smaller the glass the stronger the drink.

 Lemon juice is not just for tea though:

 Queen Song's lemonade blog recipe, Spiced Pucker Power.

 Lemons have many purported health benefits which can be researched in numerous books, as well as on websites.